waferbaby/usesthis/README.md

 The Setup is a website of nerdy interviews, asking people what they use to get the job done.
-It's a tiny little Jekyll-based static site.
+It's a tiny little custom-built static site.

 Interested in cloning the site for your own interviews, similar or otherwise?
 HELL YEAH!
 These are the questions I email people: